survivejs/webpack-book/manuscript/extending/01_loaders.md

 );
 ```

-To implement the essential idea of **file-loader**, you have to do two things: emit the file and return path to it.
+To implement the essential idea of asset loading, you have to do two things: emit the file and return path to it.

 To interpolate the file name, you need to use [loader-utils](https://www.npmjs.com/package/loader-utils).
 It has also utilities to parse loader options and queries.
 Install it: